remomax/Chess-ELO-Calcuator/Readme.md

 Its my first project

+The index.php is in \web\public

+You need to change the Connection.php and Email.php in \web\app\classes

+Then it will work, Have Fun

-The Project is under the License CC BY-NC-SA 4.0
+(This reales is under The License CC BY-NC-SA 4.0, Failure to follow it can result in Legal Action)